mstijak/l2s-goodies/README.md

 GetById.tt
 ----------

-T4 template which generates GetEntityById methods for all tables found in dbml file.
+T4 template which generates GetEntityById methods for all tables found in the dbml file.
-Template is based on DamienG T4 templates for L2S.
+Template is based on [DamienG's T4 templates for L2S](http://l2st4.codeplex.com/).